dockstore/dockstore-documentation/docs/getting-started/getting-started-with-wdl.rst

 Testing Locally
 ---------------

-So at this point, you’ve created a Docker-based tool and have described how to call that tool using WDL.
-Let’s test running the BAMStats using the Dockstore command line and descriptor rather than just directly calling it via Docker.
-This will test that the WDL correctly describes how to run your tool.
+So at this point, you’ve created a Docker-based workflow and have described how to call that workflow using WDL.
+Let's test running bamstats using the Dockstore command line and descriptor.
+This will test that the WDL correctly describes how to run your workflow.

 Setting Up the Dockstore CLI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The first thing I'll do is
-`setup the Dockstore CLI locally <https://dockstore.org/quick-start>`__.
-This will have me install all of the dependencies needed to run the Dockstore CLI on my local machine.
 We will be using the Dockstore CLI, which includes a version of the widely-used WDL executor Cromwell, to run WDL workflows on our local machine.
+With that in mind, the first thing to do is `setup the Dockstore CLI locally <https://dockstore.org/quick-start>`__.
+This will have you install all of the dependencies needed to run the Dockstore CLI on your local machine.

 The workflow we are writing today does not use `scattered tasks <https://github.com/openwdl/wdl/blob/main/versions/1.0/SPEC.md#scatter>`__, but scattered tasks are common in more advanced workflows.
-Unfortunately, Cromwell (which the Dockstore CLI uses) sometimes uses too many resources when running scattered tasks on a local machine, causing several issues that would not occur when running workflows on the cloud.
-The easiest way to avoid these issues is to :doc:`set up a Cromwell configuration file that provides a concurrent-job-limit </advanced-topics/dockstore-cli/local-cromwell-config>`.
+This is excellent for parallelization in the cloud, but it is not optimized for running locally, so sometimes running scattered tasks on a local machine will cause issues due to the scattered tasks overloading your machine's resources.
+The easiest way to avoid these issues is to :doc:`follow our instructions on setting up a Cromwell configuration file that provides a concurrent-job-limit </advanced-topics/dockstore-cli/local-cromwell-config>` to limit how many tasks can run at the time.
 This file is not required to run the Dockstore CLI, so you do not need to do this to complete this tutorial, although we do recommend setting it up eventually if you will be working with WDLs that have scattered tasks in order to increase stability.

 Set Up Local Data
 ^^^^^^^^^^^^^^^^^